budak7273/ArmorModules/README.md

     ![](https://i.imgur.com/r7t1YlH.png)
     - If are flying, a set of wings will appear.
-    - If you are in Hover Mode, a smaller set of blue swoops appears to the top right of the flight icon.
+    - If you are in Hover Mode, a smaller set of blue feathers appears to the top right of the flight icon.
 - **Movement speed display**
     - Displays your current velocity in meters per second.
 - **Shield - Light Blue** *(Empty unless you have shield modules installed)*